Yuweiluo1618/Java-E-commerce-Platform-Project/README.md

 4/13
 1. Create the cart table and immport to the Mysql database
+2. Create Cart Java Bean
 ![](README_files/27.jpg)
-2. Coded the part of the add to cart function(insert sql to cart table) by using Java Servlet.
+3. Coded the part of the add to cart function(insert sql to cart table) by using Java Servlet.